rd--/blksc3/md/essay.md

 ## Abstract

 Block SuperCollider is an experimental visual programming language specialised for writing programs for the SuperCollider synthesiser.
-The system investigates eight areas of research:
+The system addresses eight areas of research:
 1\. rich-text editors for SuperCollider programs,
-2\. rendering program texts as interactive control surfaces, 3\. browser based editors for the WebAssembly SuperCollider synthesiser, 4\. tablet and pen based editors for SuperCollider programs, 5\. environments for musicians who are non-programmers working with SuperCollider, 6\. literate programming systems for SuperCollider programs, 7\. simple systems for sharing SuperCollider programs with non-experts, and
+2\. rendering program texts as interactive control surfaces, 3\. browser based editors for the Wasm SuperCollider synthesiser, 4\. tablet and pen based editors for SuperCollider programs, 5\. environments to help musicians who are non-programmers work with SuperCollider, 6\. literate programming systems for SuperCollider programs, 7\. simple systems for sharing SuperCollider programs with non-experts, and